rodionpotachin/iot-air-quality-healthlamp-project/README.md

 ![CO2_Mon-Fri](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/CO2_Mon-Fri.png?raw=true)

 The main observations here are:
 1. My wake-up time was around 8am.
-You can see a clear spike in CO2 level around that time.
-The reason for that is because the device is placed in a living (+kitchen) room.
-So you can clearly see when I waked-up and started a morning routine.
+You can see a clear spike in CO2 levels around that time.
+The reason for that is because the device was placed in my living room.
+So you can clearly see when I woke up and started my morning routine.
-2. You could also note that usually I left a house before 9am (except for Sep 27).
+2. You could also note that I mostly left my house before 9am (except for Sep 27).
-3. 4-5 hours is needed for CO2 to drop to the normal outdoor level (370-420 ppm).
-All windows in the house are closed with a small gap for passive ventilation.
+3. It took 4-5 hours for the CO2 level to drop to the normal outdoor level (370-420 ppm).
+All the windows in the house were closed with a small gap for passive ventilation.
-4. The strong CO2 spikes also show the exact time when I arrived at home (it’s usually around 9pm). *At this moment two thoughts jumped into my mind:*
+4. The strong CO2 spikes also show the exact time when I arrived home (it’s mostly around 9pm). *At this moment two thoughts jumped into my mind:*
-   - *CO2 sensors could be used as a home security device (with closed windows and ventilation for the sake of clarity).
-CO2 spikes are strong enough to show the moment then people enter a house.*
+   - *CO2 sensors could be used as a home security device (ideally, with closed windows and ventilation).
+CO2 spikes are strong enough to show the moment when people enter a house.*
    - *However, CO2 sensors connected to the internet could also be a potential security issue (if hacked they could be used as a hidden spy device)*
-5. During the night CO2 level tempt to slowly decrease, but there are still some small peaks somewhere in the middle of the night.
-It was me moving back and forth feeding our cat (or open/close windows to increase/decrease temperature or get some fresh air)
+5. During the night CO2 levels tend to slowly decrease, but there are still some small peaks somewhere in the middle of the night.
+This could be attributed to me moving back and forth feeding our cat (or opening/closing windows to increase/decrease the temperature or to get some fresh air)

-Finally, let’s have a look on the weekend’s CO2 pattern.
+Finally, let’s take a look at the weekend’s CO2 pattern.

 **Graph 3 "CO2 (ppm) vs Time (hours) - Weekends"**
 ![CO2_Sat-Sun](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/CO2_Sat-Sun.png?raw=true)

 This one looks a little bit messier.
 A few things to highlight here:
-1. The wake-up time is around 10am (there is a spike - like the one in the pattern # 1)
+1. The wake-up time was around 10am (there is a spike - like the one in the pattern # 1)
-2. During a weekend most of the time I stayed at home, moving from the one room to another (+opening/closing windows in addition).
-So, the graph shows recurring peaks and valleys during the day.
+2. During the weekend I mostly stayed at home, moving from one room to another (+opening/closing windows).
+So, the graph shows recurring peaks and troughs during the day.

 ## Case # 2 - Full dataset analysis (looking for a correlation between sensors measurements)